haiku/website/content/about/faq.md

 Yes!
 The OpenJDK virtual machine is available and enables you to run applications such as Netbeans, JDownloader, and much more.

 ### Is there Flash support?
 Not at the moment.
 Flash is proprietary technology from Adobe, making it difficult to support for a small open-source operating system such as Haiku.
 However, there are ways to enjoy the web without Flash, such as using HTML5 compatible versions of webpages (youtube and grooveshark support this for example).
+Besides, Adobe [deprecated Flash](https://theblog.adobe.com/adobe-flash-update/) anyway.

 ### Is there an office suite?
 There are several options: